rbnhmll/vue-workshop/vueJS_workshop--notes.md

 ```

 > **Note** ☝
-> Notice that we can reference the property on the data `Object` directly, without having to reference the main `app` `Object`, like `app.data.searchingMessage`.
+> Notice that we can reference the property on the `state` directly, without having to reference the main `app` `Object`, like `app.data.searchingMessage`.

 ### Vue Directives (and arguments)

+There are a number of `directives` in Vue which give us the ability to apply logic inside of our templates:

 * `v-model` (two-way data binding)
 * `v-on` (event binding) [shortcut: `@`]